What Causes a Lazy Eye?

-Amblyopia, or, lazy eye, is a condition in which someone has poor vision in one eye.
+Amblyopia, or lazy eye, is when someone has poor or decreased vision in one eye.
 Approximately 2 to 4 percent of the U.S. population has this condition.

 Symptoms of amblyopia include: